LadyRachel/Foundational-Papers/index.md

 layout: default
 title: Home
 ---
-# Welcome to My Jekyll Site
+# Welcome to a collection of Foundational Ecology papers
-This is my custom homepage instead of the README.
+These were selected by a group of graduate students introducing a variety of topics in Ecology and Evolution.

 Explore different Foundational Papers below:

 <div class="content-container" style="display: flex; flex-direction: column; align-items: center; margin-bottom: 20px;">
   <!-- Link at the top -->